Skyline 400 MK2 Full spectrum LED grow lights

 1. Advanced Alumimum-Fin heatsink, providing cooling without needing noisy fault prone fans.

-Our blend appears visually primarily white due to the balance of the output spectrum,
+Our full spectrum blend appears visually primarily white due to the balance of the output spectrum,

 which both the plants and growers both LOVE.